ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-axes/index.md

 enough, you may start getting too many ticks, in which case using a smaller value for the `tick: { count: xxx }` config might be necessary.

+The `log` axis uses the common logarithm (base 10) by default.
+The `base` config allows you to change the base to any number you like, for example `Math.E` for natural or `2` for binary logarithms.

 All of the above points are demonstrated by the example below.

 ### Example: Number Axis vs Log Axis